 Sponsored by the UW Libraries, Prospector is a document delivery service, sharing resources between UW Libraries and a number of Colorado libraries.
 Materials can be requested electronically from this site and are delivered to Coe Library within two to three days.
 You will receive an email when the items are ready to pick up.

 For loans from other libraries, including books, articles, and selected media, you can talk with Susan Wozny at our Circulation Desk.
 She will need bibliographic information to identify the materials you need, and then she can initiate your request.
 Susan will contact you when the materials arrive.
 This process can take a week to ten days before the items are received.

-From the UW Libraries' web site, select the Articles & Databases link.
+From our homepage, select the Databases link.
 Under "W" choose Worldcat.
 Worldcat is a listing of materials treated in OCLC, the largest cataloging database in the world.
 You can search by author, title, and keyword, and once you have identified the title, you may also link to the libraries that own the materials.

 Gallagher's site covers internet archived materials, cached pages, persistent URLs, and Bluebook rules regarding these sites.

-Both Volokh and Fajans and Falk in their treatises above include sections specific to law review boards.
+Volokh, Fajans and Falk in their treatises above all include sections specific to law review boards.
 The Fajans text gives special attention to law review editors, the process of selecting articles, editing student and faculty works, writing constructive comments, and exercises with answers to assist in training the law review staff.
 Back to top

 Below is a list of web sites that collect links to various legal writing competitions for students.
 Many of these competitions offer cash awards to winning entries, and some include travel to annual meetings and an opportunity to present or publish your work.
 Cash prizes vary from $100 up to $10,000.
 Entering a writing competition does not necessarily require producing a new work.
 In many cases, papers students have written for classes meet the requirements to enter these contests, or the papers can be reworked to qualify.